Rankine cycle: Equations

+Each of the next four equations is derived from the energy and mass balance for a control volume.

 When dealing with the efficiencies of the turbines and pumps, an adjustment to the work terms must be made:

 Real Rankine cycle (non-ideal)

 In a real power-plant cycle (the name "Rankine" cycle is used only for the ideal cycle), the compression by the pump and the expansion in the turbine are not isentropic.
 In other words, these processes are non-reversible, and entropy is increased during the two processes.
 This somewhat increases the power required by the pump and decreases the power generated by the turbine.

 In particular, the efficiency of the steam turbine will be limited by water-droplet formation.
 As the water condenses, water droplets hit the turbine blades at high speed, causing pitting and erosion, gradually decreasing the life of turbine blades and efficiency of the turbine.
 The easiest way to overcome this problem is by superheating the steam.
 On the T–s diagram above, state 3 is at a border of the two-phase region of steam and water, so after expansion the steam will be very wet.
 By superheating, state 3 will move to the right (and up) in the diagram and hence produce a drier steam after expansion.